10.0.0.1 Router Admin – Router Login

 How do I log in to 10.0.0.1?

-2. Navigate to the login page to enter a username and password.
-These are usually found underneath or on the back of the router, in the router’s manual, or on the router box.
+- Navigate to the login page to enter your username and password.
+These are usually found underneath or on the back of the router, in the router's manual, or on the router box.

 What is the 10.0.0.1 username and password?

-CAUTION: Resetting the router using the reset button will erase any custom configuration and put the router back to factory settings.
-If you had previously set up port forwarding for security cameras or other devices you wanted access to while connecting remotely, these router settings will need to be reapplied.
+CAUTION: Resetting the router using the reset button will erase any custom configuration and return the router to factory settings.
+If you previously set up port forwarding for security cameras or other devices you wanted access to while connecting remotely, these router settings must be reapplied.

-Default settings typically disable port forwarding in order to protect the devices on your home WiFi network.
+Default settings typically disable port forwarding to protect the devices on your home WiFi network.

 Once logged in, the https://10.0.0.1 admin section will be available and you'll be able to control your local network.
 Log in to access the router requires a network-device connection of the router to which you are trying to gain access.
 From the admin page, you can change passwords, change access or users, and more, including LAN, WAN, and WLAN settings; DSL; security settings; and DNS settings.